Chicago mayor, police chief slam prosecutors for dropping Jussie Smollett charges

 "Is there no decency in this man?"
 Emanuel said.

-Smollett had told police on January 29 that he was beaten up by two masked men while he was out getting food in Chicago's Streeterville neighborhood.
+Smollett had told police Jan.
+29 that he was beaten up by two masked men while he was out getting food in Chicago's Streeterville neighborhood.

 The actor, who is black and gay, said his attackers hurled racist and homophobic slurs before punching him, putting a noose around his neck and pouring what he said was bleach on him.

-Emanuel recalled his time in the Obama White House and efforts to pass the anti-hate crime Matthew Shepard Act, named in honor of the gay man beaten to death in Wyoming.
+Emanuel recalled his time in the Obama White House, where he worked as the chief of staff, and the efforts to pass the anti-hate crime Matthew Shepard Act, named in honor of a gay man beaten to death in Wyoming.

+"You have a person using hate crime laws that are on the books to protect people who are minorities from violence, to then turn around and use those laws to advance your career and your financial reward?" according to the mayor.

+Emanuel said he fears victims of hate crimes might face unfair treatment now after Smollett's case.

-"Now this cast a shadow of whether they are telling the truth and he did this all in the name of self-promotion," the mayor said.
+"Now, this cast a shadow of whether they are telling the truth and he did this all in the name of self-promotion," the mayor chided Smollett.

 Emanuel also compared Smollett's matter to the ongoing college admissions scandal.
-He said the "Empire" actor is no different from the rich parents, who are accused of paying for special access to elite universities.
+He said the "Empire" actor is no different from the rich parents, who are accused of paying for special access for their children to elite universities.

 “Where is the accountability in the system?" the mayor fumed.
 "You cannot have, because of a person’s position, one set of rules apply to them and another set of rules applying to everybody else.”